John Esten Cooke: Postbellum career

 In 1867, Cooke married Mary Frances Page and settled down at the former home of Daniel Morgan, Saratoga, near Boyce, Virginia, to become a marginally prosperous farmer and gardener as well as an author.
 The Cookes had three children.
 To Cooke's great grief, Mary Frances died on January 15, 1878.

 Historian Emory M. Thomas wrote: "John Esten Cooke used and embellished his in-law's fame in a series of stories and novels that made Cooke famous.
 He never knew that Stuart thought him an enormous bore."
 In 1869 and 1870, Cooke published a trilogy of Civil War novels: Hilt to Hilt: Days and Nights on the Banks of the Shenandoah in the Autumn of 1864; Mohun: or, The Last Days of Lee and His Paladins: Final Memoirs Of A Staff Officer Serving In Virginia.
 From The Mss.
 Of Colonel Surry, Of Eagle's Nest; and Hammer and Rapier.
+His 1870 The Heir of Gaymount was published by John H. Van Evrie, who has been described as America's "first professional racist" and found Cooke to be a useful ally in his efforts to forward white supremacy by publishing relevant novels and poetry.

 Even before the end of the war, in 1863, Cooke wrote the first of several popular biographies, Stonewall Jackson: A Military Biography, published in 1876, for which he received some contemporary criticism for the errors in the book.
 He earlier published a novel on Jackson, Surry of Eagle's Nest (1866).
 His later efforts at biography, such as a biography of Robert E. Lee and officers that he had personally known, were considered more accurate than his early Jackson biography.
-In his declining years, his works showed the same style that he had used earlier and life, not showing any growth or development.
+In his declining years, his works showed the same style that he had used earlier in life, not showing any growth or development.

 John Esten Cooke died of typhoid fever at his home, "The Briars," on September 27, 1886.
 Cooke was buried in Old Chapel Cemetery in Millwood, Virginia.